 Four people killed in shooting at Tulsa hospital; gunman also dead

-Four people were killed in a shooting Wednesday evening on a hospital campus in Tulsa, Okla., police said.
+Four people were killed in a shooting Wednesday evening on a hospital campus in Tulsa, Oklahoma, police said.
 The gunman is also dead of an apparent self-inflicted gunshot wound, according to police.

-The shooting occurred a little before 6 p.m. local time on the campus of Saint Francis Hospital, according to the Tulsa Police Department.
-Officers responded to reports of a man armed with a rifle in the hospital's Natalie Building, police said.
+The shooting occurred a little before 5 p.m. local time on the campus of Saint Francis Hospital, according to the Tulsa Police Department.
+Officers responded to the scene within three minutes, police said.

+The gunman was not identified but was described as a Black male believed to be between 35 and 40 years old, Tulsa Deputy Police Chief Eric Dalgleish said in a news briefing.
+He was armed with a long gun and a handgun, Dalgleish said.

+Officers encountered the suspect on the second floor of the hospital's Natalie Building, Dalgleish said.

 Police did not indicate if there were any additional injuries.